sourabh0ch/Portfolio-in-Flutter/README.md

 # Portfolio-in-Flutter
-To experience and to know the flutter language this project is wirtten in flutter using android studio.
+To experience and to know the flutter framework this project is wirtten in DART lnagauge using android studio tool.
 In this project my portfolio is created using flutter.